-When describing how your knowledge of the focus learner affects your instructional and support decisions for Planning Task 1, your response should provide relevant detail about your focus learner's prior learning/experiences, development, and strengths (including personal, cultural, language, and community assets) in addition to their learning needs.
-Your written commentary and lesson plans should reveal what you plan to do in the learning segment to capitalize on your focus learner's strengths and to meet their varied needs.
+When describing how your knowledge of the focus learner affects your instructional and support decisions for Planning Task 1, your response should provide relevant detail about your focus learner's prior learning/experiences, development, and strengths (including personal and community assets) in addition to his/her learning needs.
+Your written commentary and lesson plans should reveal what you plan to do in the learning segment to capitalize on your focus learner's strengths and to meet his/her varied needs.
 Your commentary responses should clearly communicate how you structured the learning segment to reflect the needs, assets, and interests of the focus learner.

-Be sure that your descriptions are based on your observations of your focus learner and not on assumptions or stereotypes associated with their disability; age; or ethnic, cultural, or socio-economic background.
-A good way to ensure you are avoiding stereotypes or assumptions is to ask yourself if you can back up your assertions with evidence and to include that evidence in your responses.
+Be sure that your descriptions are based on your observations of your focus learner and not on assumptions.
+A good way to ensure you are avoiding assumptions is to ask yourself if you can back up your assertions with evidence and to include that evidence in your responses.

-How do I support my decisions for instruction and assertions about my focus learner regarding their learning needs and strengths?
+How do I support my decisions for instruction and assertions about my focus learner regarding his/her learning needs and strengths?

 It is vital that you provide specific, concrete examples to support your assertions.
-When describing your focus learner's strengths, personal/cultural/community assets or prior academic/functional or academic learning experiences, specifically describe what the asset or prior learning encompasses and how it is related to your learning segment.
+When describing your focus learner's strengths, personal and community assets, or prior academic/functional or academic learning experiences, specifically describe what the asset or prior learning encompasses and how it is related to your learning segment.
 In order to support your explanations, refer to the baseline data and the instructional materials and lesson plans you have included as part of Planning Task 1.

-Do not merely repeat prompt or rubric language as your responses to commentary prompts-you must always include examples and evidence of your teaching.
+Do not merely repeat prompt or rubric language as your responses to commentary prompts you must always include examples and evidence of your teaching.
 Provide specific and concrete examples of strengths and needs from your focus learner's prior written, oral, or demonstrated work that demonstrate and support your claim.
-See the two different examples of prior instructional histories below:
+See the two different examples of academic and nonacademic prior instructional histories below: